telerik/document-processing-docs/libraries/radpdfprocessing/features/embedded-file-streams/embedded-file-streams.md

 # Embedded File Streams - Overview

-As of **2024 Q1** RadPdfProcessing allows embedding files streams into the document.
+As of **2024 Q1** RadPdfProcessing allows embedding file streams into the document.
 Thus, the content of the referenced files is embedded directly within the body of the PDF file.

 ## The EmbeddedFile Class